junyoung0402/Opensource_SW_lab2/README.md

-# tmp_repo is open sw homework repo
+# this repo is Opensource homework repo!!